-Ref s27 CDEM Act 2002 noting the restrictions under s27 (2) Emergency Powers s88 to 92
+Ref s27 of the CDEM Act 2002, noting the restrictions under s27 (2), Local Controllers have Emergency Powers outlined in s86 to 92

-APPENDIX 6: STRATEGIC LINKAGES
+APPENDIX 6:STRATEGIC LINKAGES

 The purpose of this appendix is to show the linkages between the vision and strategic goals of this Plan; and the objectives and methods developed to implement the strategy.
 The identification of these linkages as the plan developed was an integral part of the process.